by Andrea M. Darcy

 From attending family gatherings, to dealing with in-laws, or managing a spoilt boomerang child who has moved back home — what are the best ways to deal with difficult family members?

 [Can’t take your family anymore, need to talk to someone, fast?
-Book Skype therapy worldwide today.]
+Book online therapy worldwide today.]

 1. Get the timing right.

 The only truly productive form of interaction is ‘charge-free ‘ — not coming from a place of anger or upset.